-Karan Singh is based out of our New York office.
+Karan Singh is based out of the New York office.
 He focuses his practice primarily on preparation and prosecution of patent applications and patent portfolio management, both in the US and abroad.
-Karan is also skilled at conducting infringement, invalidity, and freedom to operate analyses, as well as providing assistance in patent assertion and litigation.
+Karan is also skilled at conducting infringement, invalidity, and freedom to operate analyses as well as providing assistance in patent assertion and litigation.
 He also has experience in post-grant proceedings before the Patent Trial and Appeal Board.

 Karan focuses his practice primarily in the technical areas of artificial intelligence, blockchain and distributed ledger technology, speech processing, image processing, software, robotics, medical devices, wearable devices, electronics, and computer systems.
-He is particularly skilled in technologies related to machine learning, including deep learning, signal processing, big data, and data mining.
+He is particularly skilled in technologies related to machine learning, including deep learning, signal processing, big data and data mining.

 Karan's PhD dissertation work at Cornell University focused on the modeling and management of chip multiprocessor (CMP) power consumption, with advanced coursework in statistics and machine learning.
 During graduate school, he spent two summers at the Lawrence Livermore National Laboratory as a visiting scholar.